Simulator

 This method starts the visualizer and runs the model for the first scenario in a loop, allowing for interactive parameter changes and resets from the web interface.

-Run simulations in parallel using multiple processes.
+Run simulations in parallel.

 To avoid race conditions during database table creation, the first simulation run is executed in the main process.
 This ensures that all necessary tables are created before the parallel workers start writing to them.